sharetribe/flex-docs/src/docs/concepts-payments/how-sca-works/index.md

 ## Should you use SCA in your marketplace?

-If you want to be able to accept payments from European customers in your marketplace, your payment process must support SCA starting from September 14th, 2019.
-After this date, payments done by European credit cards with a payment process that doesn't support SCA might fail.
+If you want to be able to accept payments from European customers in your marketplace, your payment process must support SCA.
+Otherwise, payments done by European credit cards with a payment process that doesn't support SCA might fail.

 Even if you don't need to accept payments from European customers, it might still make sense for you to enable SCA for all transactions